RPN-Phase-1/Week4-Backend-Server-API/inventory-system/README.md

 ## Authorization

-We `authorizePermissions` middleware to require certain rights/permissions to access a route.
+Use `authorizePermissions` middleware to require certain rights/permissions to access a route.

 ```javascript
 const express = require('express');